zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 {{%/tab%}}
 {{%tab name="Debian, Ubuntu, and Deb-Based"%}}

+To upgrade App Delivery Manager to a newer version, take the following steps:

 1. Log in to the [MyF5 Customer Portal](https://account.f5.com/myf5) and download the App Delivery Manager package file.